AndresICM/16S-rRNA-Metabarcoding-analysis/README.md

 Contigs/tutorial.contigs_report
 Contigs/tutorial.contigs.count_table
 ```
-This command assembles the forward and reverse sequences and generate an individual fasta file with quality indexes in it.
-Additionally, generates a count-table and a report file which gives information of the group identitity, and information about the assembly of each read respectively.
+This command assembles the forward and reverse sequences and generates an individual fasta file with quality indexes in it.
+Additionally, generates a count-table and a report file which gives information of the group identitity and information about the assembly of each read respectively.

 We can inspect our data using summary.seqs